Famous Hollywood actors and cinematic stardom

 The entire film production strategy is ordered on the basis of budgets, styles, genres and stars, with a logic of serial and consumer production of the cinematographic product.
 The concept of film as a work of art with which cinema was born in Paris and spread to Europe falls totally into oblivion in the Hollywood dream factory.
 A factory that creates and monopolizes the imagination of the whole world.
 Art and avant-garde films are drastically reduced: it is increasingly difficult to produce and the public 90% prefer to go and see classic Hollywood films.

-We have confirmation of this through streaming platforms that have inherited the industrial and standardized production of Hollywood through forms of serial entertainment today popular all over the world, TV series, where all forms of artistic experimentation have practically disappeared.
+We have confirmation of this through streaming platforms that have inherited the industrial and standardized production of Hollywood through forms of serial entertainment today popular all over the world.
+In the TV series, every form of artistic experimentation has practically disappeared.
 They are products that update the films of old Hollywood in a modern way, also eliminating that margin of creativity and ferment that the great European directors forced to look for work overseas brought to the City of Angels.

 Famous actors and cinematographic genres